 From Creation to Christ

-To answer these questions, we must go back to the beginning.
-At about 4,000 B.C., God created the universe in six twenty-four-hour days (Genesis 1–2; Genesis 2:4–25 mainly gives more details about the sixth day of Creation).
+To answer this question, I must take you back to the beginning.
+At about 4,000 B.C., God created the universe in six 24-hour days (Genesis 1–21).
 In the Ten Commandments, God said, “[‘]For in six days the LORD made [the] heaven[s] and [the] earth, the sea, and all that [is in them], and rested the seventh day[’]” (Exodus 20:11a).
 In this verse, day means a literal 24-hour day since God ordered the Israelites to only work six days each week based on His six workdays for making the universe (Exodus 20:8–11).

 God created Adam and Eve to have a right relationship with Him (Genesis 3:8).
-He told them to have children, fill the earth and subdue it, and rule over all the animals (Genesis 1:28).
+He told them to have children, spread over the earth, and rule over the earth and all the animals (Genesis 1:28).
 At the end of the sixth day, God said that His entire creation was “very good” (Genesis 1:31).

 What happened to this relationship and all of Creation?

 God created Satan as one of the angels (Colossians 1:16).
 Satan sinned by rebelling against God through pride (1 Timothy 3:6).
 Further, Satan persuaded one-third of God’s created angels to sin by rebellion too (Revelation 12:4).
 To sin means to disobey God in thought, word, or action.